-SUNY Downstate is in full compliance with New York State Law and will note on the academic transcript of students found responsible for violations of SUNY Downstate policy which are equivalent to the Clery Act Part I crimes (as updated by the Violence Against Women Act) that a student was "suspended after a finding of responsibility for a code of conduct violation."
+SUNY Downstate is in full compliance with New York State Law and will note on the academic transcript of students found responsible for violations of SUNY Downstate policy which are equivalent to the Clery Act Part I crimes (as updated by the Violence Against Women Act) that a student was "suspended after a finding of responsibility for a code of conduct violation" or "expelled after a finding of responsibility for a code of conduct violation."
 (If the student receives either of those sanctions after a finding of responsibility.)
 The crimes which would require this notation currently include: murder; rape, fondling, incest and statutory rape; robbery; aggravated assault; burglary; motor vehicle theft; manslaughter; and arson.
 SUNY Downstate will also place a notation on the transcript "withdrew with conduct charges pending" if the student withdraws prior to the completion of a hearing and determination of responsibility.